bharathjg/BTechProject-AttendanceSystem/README.md

 These files were salvaged from an older repository that is no longer maintained.

-CUrrently, this repository contains:
+Currently, this repository contains:
-The classifier
+- The classifier
-The pickle file obtained after encoding
+- The pickle file obtained after encoding
-The full notebook used to generate encodings and mark attendance.
+- The full notebook used to generate encodings and mark attendance.